MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-export-to-pbix.md

 ### Limitations downloading a .pbix from a report

 * You can download a file in either Reading view or [Editing view](./service-interact-with-a-report-in-editing-view.md).
 You must be at least a Contributor to the workspace.
-* Reports created in Power BI Desktop must have been *published* or *uploaded* to the Power BI service before they can be downloaded.
+* Reports created in Power BI Desktop must have been *published* or *uploaded* to the Power BI service before you can download them.
 * If you create a report in the Power BI service, you have to save it before you can download it.
 * The report you're downloading must be published or updated after November 23, 2016.
 Reports published earlier aren't downloadable.
-* You can't download the [eight original built-in samples](sample-datasets.md#eight-original-samples) available in the Power BI service.
+* You can't download the eight original built-in sample .pbix files from the Power BI service.
+However, you can [download those same .pbix files](sample-datasets.md#download-original-sample-power-bi-files) from the Power BI samples article.
 * Usage metric reports can't be downloaded to a .pbix file.
 * You can only download the original report.
 You can't download a copy of a report.
 * If you download a live connection report (connected to [SSAS](../connect-data/desktop-analysis-services-tabular-data.md) or [AAS](/azure/analysis-services/analysis-services-connect-pbi)) after you change its data source by using REST APIs [Update Datasources](/rest/api/power-bi/datasets/update-datasources) or [Update Datasources In Group](/rest/api/power-bi/datasets/update-datasources-in-group), the downloaded .pbix will still contain the old data source.